Pages

 Communication

-Communication is one of the most important things in the workplace, relationships, and social life as it allows us to exchange information, share our beliefs, and improve ourselves.
-It is not simply a matter of how real-world symbols are exchanged with someone, there are other very important aspects of a conversation that are generated and interpreted at a subconscious level.
-We have far less if any, conscious control over these factors.
-Mostly we have to deal with them at a deep level, through nonverbal communication, by our body’s magnetic fields.
-Additionally, this also includes the correct use of our body language (e.g., crossing our arms, rolling our eyes, smiling, etc.).
+Communication is one of the most important things in the workplace, relationships, and social life.
+It allows us to exchange information, share our beliefs, and improve ourselves.
+It is not simply a matter of how real-world symbols are exchanged with someone; there are other important aspects of a conversation that are generated and interpreted at a subconscious level.
+We have far less, if any, intentional control over these factors.
+Mostly, we have to deal with them at a deep level, through nonverbal communication, by our body’s magnetic fields.
+Additionally, this includes the correct use of our body language (e.g., crossing our arms, rolling our eyes, smiling, etc.).

 Self-situational awareness is an important aspect of personal interaction, yet little is said or written about it.
 The art of nonverbal communication, body language, has existed since ancient Sumeria and Egypt.
 In the business world, success often requires one to be situationally aware of how they come across to customers, colleagues, and their employers.
 I’m not talking about showboating to make oneself look good, but rather knowing how to convey information in a fashion that enhances how it is received.

 The same applies to personal relationships.
-A lot goes on in our subconscious that we are not aware of, and it reveals itself through body movement, facial expressions, and intonation where emotions and feelings are articulated through vocal nuances.
-So, if we harbor negative thoughts about someone, we may be unable to hide this fact.
+A lot goes on in our subconscious that we are not aware of, and it reveals itself through body movement, facial expressions, and intonation, where emotions and feelings are articulated through vocal nuances.
+So, if we harbour negative thoughts about someone, we may be unable to hide this fact.

 Additionally, there are ways to access the subconscious mind and change "wrongdoing" patterns that affect both your relationships and your health.
 You can practice following "safe at home" self-healing therapeutic techniques such as Self-Hypnosis, Muscle Tests, EFT tapping, Spontaneous Projective Drawings, Ho'oponopono, and others.
 Only you truly, deep inside, know what is beneficial for you and what is needed for your well-being.